Altra Performance Half-Zip - Women's Review

 This jacket doesn't have a hood, which we think is more comfortable but less protective.
 There are thumb loops, but we found them to bit too high up to fit comfortably.
 The chest pocket does fit a larger phone, like the iPhone 6, though there's nothing included to accommodate headphones, which was one of the nicer touches of the Arc'teryx Gaea.
 One thing this jacket does have over its competition is a sun protection.
 Overall, the Performance was lacking in some of the features of its competitors but did excel more than any other jacket at visibility.

-Ringing in at $130, the Performance is just about averagely priced compared to its competitors in this review.
+The Performance is just about averagely priced compared to its competitors in this review.
 However, some of our favorite products, like the Airshed and Brooks LSD, were less expensive, making us question the true value of this jacket.

 After months of testing, we still weren't quite sure what to say about the Performance Half-Zip.
 We could see what the manufacturer was going for, with the highly visible striping and underarm mesh, but our testers found these to be greatly overshadowed by the uncomfortable material and poor fit.
 Overall, it's just difficult for us to recommend this product over many of its stellar competitors.